Husband selling: Sales by wives

 Intermaritally, no more than five or six cases of husbands having been sold by their wives are known in English and English diasporan history, in comparison to approximately 400 reportable cases of wives having been sold by their husbands in the English custom.
 The known sales of husbands by wives occurred in the 19th century.

 In the intermarital context, the practice was somewhat but not entirely parallel to wife selling in the same nation.
-On the one hand, in both practices, the person was sold by the current spouse to a new spouse, the sale causing a divorce with the seller and creating a new marriage with the buyer.
-Sales were sometimes by means of a contract but never ritualistically, as far as is known.
-It is possible that the law, and the response of courts to cases, was the same regardless of gender.
+On the one hand, in both practices, the person was sold by the current spouse to a new spouse, causing a divorce with the seller and creating a new marriage with the buyer.
+Sales sometimes used a contract but never ritualistically, as far as is known.
+It is possible that the law and the response of courts to cases were the same regardless of gender.